watchly/docs/docs/reference/virtual-fields.md

 The editor dialog has the following components:

-* **Name** & **Description** - help your team understand what thie virtual field is doing
+* **Name** & **Description** - help your team understand what the virtual field is doing
 * **Alias** - this is the name of the field when used in visualizations, filters, and group-bys
 * **Expression** - this the expression that is run on every event to derive the virtual field.
 The expression would produce some output (from a `boolean` check like the example, to `strings`, `numbeers`, `objects` or more)
 * **Preview** - use the preview window to test your virtual field expression against live data

-The power of virtual fields is in letting you manipulate data 'on read' ineas of 'on write', allowing you and your team members to adjust and update virtual fields over time as well as easily add new ones without worrying that the data has already been indexed.
+The power of virtual fields is in letting you manipulate data 'on read' instead of 'on write', allowing you and your team members to adjust and update virtual fields over time as well as easily add new ones without worrying that the data has already been indexed.

 ## Usage
 ### Visualizations